 It is a powerful detoxifier that stimulates gastric secretions, improves blood circulation, detoxifies the liver, and supports the immune system.

-It is also very soothing on the gastrointestinal mucosa, which in most autoimmune patients is inflamed and irritated.
+It is also very soothing on the gastrointestinal mucosa, which in most autoimmune patients is usually inflamed and irritated.

 Individuals who experience bloating, nausea, or indigestion after a meal, find great relief by eating a small piece of raw ginger.